 When it comes to recovering damages after a drunk driving crash in Pittsburgh or elsewhere in Pennsylvania, you may also be able to sue the bar, club, restaurant, hotel, or any other establishment that was negligent and careless when selling or serving alcohol to the drunk driver prior to the crash.

 Under Pennsylvania’s Dram Shop Act, establishments and businesses that have a license to serve alcohol have a duty to exercise due care and not serve or sell alcoholic beverages to a visibly intoxicated person.
-Speak to our DUI crash lawyers at SMA Law Group to determine liability in your case.
+Speak to our DUI crash lawyers at SMT Legal to determine liability in your case.